brown-band/website/pages/scripts/1979-1980/fall/harvard-hockey.md

 date: 1979-12-08
 ---

-Ladies and gentlemen, friends and alumni, and all you pseudo (that's sway-doe) intellectuals, presenting...
+Ladies and gentlemen, friends and alumni, and all you pseudo (that’s sway-doe) intellectuals, presenting...
 Now!!
 For the first time every, in glorious 3-D, The Band From the Brown Lagoon.
-Yes, that's right folks.
+Yes, that’s right folks.
 The spectacular technology of our age brings you 3-Dimensional Stereo Vision!

 - See Ratty food virtually jump out at you.
 - See John Edelman look almost alive.
 - Yes!
-See not one but two - count 'em - two Jim Main's.
+See not one but two - count ‘em - two Jim Main’s.
 - Yes!
-Not 20 but 40 deans who don't have appointments 'til June.
+Not 20 but 40 deans who don’t have appointments ’til June.
 - And best of all, see professor Josiah S. Carberry as he appears in real life.

 The band rears its behemoth head, rises out of the dark, moist, murky swamp, forms the Empire State Building and plays "King Kong, We have no Bananas."